top of page

 7th and 8th students study pre-algebra and geometry with Singapore Math.

-9th-12th grade 9th-grade take Algebra 1, 10th-grade Geometry 1, and 11th-grade usually take Alegebra 2.
-12th grade can choose to take Geometry 2, Precalculus, Accounting, and Trigonometry through an accredited online course in class.
+9th-12th grades: 9th grade takes Algebra 1, 10th grade takes Geometry 1, and 11th grade usually takes Alegebra 2.
+12th grade can choose to take Geometry 2, Precalculus, Accounting, Statistics, and Trigonometry through an accredited online course in class.
 Honor classes and AP classes are available in most math classes.

 Japanese Literacy

-Native Japanese experienced teachers teach four times a week, 45 minutes a day, to grades 1 and 2 and one hour to grades four and up.
+Native Japanese experienced teachers teach grades 1 and 2 four times a week, 45 minutes a day, and one hour to grades four and up.

 Track One is for students who use Japanese in their homes.
-These students from grade one through high school use the Japanese national textbook (Kokugo textbook) and kanji workbooks, and the students have weekly kanji tests.
+These students, from grade one through high school, use the Japanese national textbook (Kokugo textbook) and kanji workbooks, and they have weekly kanji tests.

 After school, Japanese language classes are offered for non-native Japanese speakers.